joe-engalan/VMKata/README.md

-If he coin bank is empty, display EXACT CHANGE ONLY instead of INSERT COINS Refactor ProductCollection to use a collection like a map or a set Refactor CoinCollection to use a collection like a map
+If he coin bank is empty, display EXACT CHANGE ONLY instead of INSERT COINS Refactor ProductCollection to use a collection like a map or a set Refactor CoinCollection to use a collection like a map Put brackets on single-line ifs.
+Cleanup unused using statements.